rpdarst4/reAminator/README.txt

 optional arguments:
-  -h, --help      show this help message and exit -dest DEST      output file name
+  -h, --help      show this help message and exit -Save SAVE      output file name
   -mask           enable lowercase masking in references -pair PAIR      2nd FASTA-format file for paired-end sequencing -1, --a1_or_b1  convert BS-read G to A, i.e.seq. primer = a1 or b1